In the first few years of life the brain grows fast and the skull grows along with it.

 Typically, the entire side is pushed forward, hence the ear will be seen more anterior than on the contralateral side (arrow).

-This is in contradiction to a posterior plagiocephaly resulting from a unilateral lambdoid suture stenosis, where the ear is drawn back.
+This is in contradiction to a posterior plagiocephaly resulting from a unilateral lambdoid suture stenosis, where the mastoid and the ear are pulled down and drawn back.

 The drawing illustrates the differences.